tranqui/maskflow/README.md

 By default the program will perform find the limiting trajectory of particle flow onto the fibre by an optimisation procedure fully incorporating inertia into the dynamics.
 Alternatively, passing the option `-p` will force the script to treat inertia as a perturbation around the background flow field.
 Finally, the option `-a` will instead use an analytical expression for efficiency due to Stechkina (1969).

-To run this over a range of particle sizes you can directly pass numpy expressions in the particle size field, i.e.:
+To run this over a range of particle sizes you can directly pass numpy expressions in the particle size field, e.g.:

     python ./single-fibre.py -df 10 "np.linspace(1,5,5)" 0.15

+will evaluate the filtration performance of 10 micron diameter fibres with incoming particles of 1, 2, 3, 4 and 5 microns.

 Execute this script with the help flag `-h` to see a full list of options.